-The tournament committee reserves the right to proportionately reduce the amount of prize money dependent on the number of athletes in the draw.
-In the event of a decrease in prizemoney, Tennis Australia and the relevant Member Association reserves the right to proportionately reduce its financial contribution to the event.
+The tournament committee reserves the right to proportionately reduce the amount of prize money dependent on the number of athletes in the draw for AMT Silver and Bronze tournaments.
+Full prizemoney must be paud for AMT Platinum (\$15,000 and \$10,000) and Gold tournaments regardless of the entry numbers in these events.

+In the event of a reduction decrease in prizemoney for AMT Silver and Bronze tournaments, Tennis Australia and the relevant Member Association reserves the right to proportionately reduce its financial contribution to the event.
 Prizemoney reductions must follow the following scales (dependent on advertised draw sizes):